grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-Now we have only two things left on our list - giving the Statement a good name and deciding what the `data` variable should hold.
-Let's do the latter as it gives more feedback and stops the compiler and prevents evaluating the Statement.
+Now I only have two things left on my list -- giving the Statement a good name and deciding what the `data` variable should hold.
+I'll go with the latter as it is the last thing that prevents the compiler from compiling and running my Statement and I expect it will give me more useful feedback.

+### data variable

-Time to think about how much does the `DataDispatch` need to know about the data.
-As its purpose is to manage connection, validation does not fit without breaking the single-purposeness, so we decide that `DataDispatch` will work with any data and someone needs to be responsible for ensuring valid data.
-We put that on the `Channel` as it depends on the actual implementation of sending what data can be sent and what cannot.
-Thus, we will define the `data` variable in our Statement as `Any.Array<byte>()`:
+What should I assign to the `data` variable?
+Time to think about how much does the `DataDispatch` need to know about the data it needs to push through the channel.
+I decide that `DataDispatch` should work with any data -- its purpose is to manage the connection after all -- it does not need to access the data to do this.
+Someone, somewhere, probably needs to validate this data, but I decide that if I added validation logic to the `DataDispatch`, it would break the single-purposeness.
+So I push validation further to the `Channel` interface, as it depends on the actual implementation of sending logic whether it can accept the data or not.
+Thus, I define the `data` variable in our Statement as just `Any.Array<byte>()`:

 ```csharp
 [Fact] public void